MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

     8
     ```

 1. You can also work with the qubits allocated in the Q# programs and simulate the operation from Python.
-Add the following operation `Qrng`, which creates a quantum random bit generator, to the `HostPython.qs` program:
+Add the following operation `CreateQuantumRNG`, which creates a quantum random bit generator, to the `HostPython.qs` program:

     ```qsharp
     namespace HostPython {